Updated Sept. 16, 2020

 What should I do if I am feeling ill?

 If you are experiencing symptoms of COVID-19 you should call Tele-Care at 811.
 This provides access to bilingual, registered nurses 24 hours a day, seven days a week.
 They will assess your situation, offer advice, and determine whether or not testing for COVID-19 is required.
+NOTE: If you are calling from a cell phone with a non-New Brunswick phone number, use the local toll free line, 1-877-795-3773, instead of 811.

 New Brunswick Public Health has also created a symptom checker for those experiencing symptoms associated with a health problem that is not related to COVID-19:Should I go to the hospital, a doctor’s office, or the Wellness Centre if I think I have COVID-19?

 No, you should call Tele-Care at 811 and follow their instructions.
 Going to the Wellness Centre, a hospital, or a doctor’s office first, without calling 811, may spread an infection to other people.
 If you call 811 and they suspect you may have COVID-19, they may want you to go to the hospital for testing.
 In that case, arrangements will be made so that you do not come in contact with other patients.
 You will also be given directives on what to do to self-isolate and New Brunswick Public Health will call you daily to monitor your situation.
+NOTE: If you are calling from a cell phone with a non-New Brunswick phone number, use the local toll free line, 1-877-795-3773, instead of 811.

 New Brunswick Public Health has developed a self-assessment tool to help you determine whether you may need further assessment or testing for COVID-19.